ckinateder/StoryGrab/README.md

 # StoryGrab
 Required library: Kcontrols
-I may get rid of the Create Account screeen so usernames & passwords don't need to be stored in a separate file.
+<br /> I may get rid of the Create Account screeen so usernames & passwords don't need to be stored in a separate file.

 # Screenshots:
 Login screen: